 Uninspired and tired employees handing in low-quality work should raise an alarm.
 Noticing signs of irritation and distraction should be a reason to react.

-Raising mental health awareness in the workplace will enable employees to open up and seek help.
+Raising mental health awareness in the workplace will enable employees to open up about mental health symptoms and seek help.

 Discussions are not enough to overcome this problem, for such delicate issues require taking action and creating a better environment for everyone.